Battle of Swally

 The naval Battle of Swally, also known as Battle of Suvali, took place on 29–30 November 1612 off the coast of Suvali (anglicised to Swally) a village near the Surat city (now in Gujarat, India) and was a victory for four English East India Company galleons over four Portuguese galleons and 26 barks (rowing vessels with no armament).

-The background to this battle also points to the main reason for the Dutch Vereenigde Oostindische Compagnie being organised in 1602.

 Background

 This battle was the result of the Portuguese monopoly over trade with India in the late-15th and 16th centuries.
 Two English ventures, The Company of Merchant Adventurers (established 1551) which became the Muscovy Company in 1555, and the English East India Company also known as "John Company" (established 1600), were desperately attempting to find routes to the East Indies and the spice trade.

 Tenth voyage

 The initial voyages of the English East India Company were not necessarily to India.
 Each voyage was a venture in itself, separately funded by issuance of subscription stock.
 An eighth voyage was led in 1611 by Captain John Saris to Japan.
 The ninth voyage (February 1612 – August 1615) was to India and Sumatra.